Preparing for Your First Karting Championship: A Complete Checklist

 - Test Days: If you can, do a few days of testing before the race weekend.

-- Watch Onboards: Study lines, braking points, where people pass.
+- Watch Onboards: Study lines, video onboards, braking points, and where people pass.

 - Walk the Track: If possible, walk it with your coach or team.